 Another dog that tends to get lumped in with Pit Bulls is the American Bulldog.
 They are visually similar with their blocky heads and thick musculature.
 American Bulldogs face a lot of discrimination from people who think they look mean and pass over them at a shelter.
 Housing restrictions from landlords and city laws can also keep people from being able to bring one of these dogs.
 They can do extremely well in the right hands with someone who has experience training stubborn dogs.

-If you’re considering adopting a dog, always check your local shelters.
-There’s a lot of dogs in need, and you might discover that a pup from one of these dog breeds most commonly found in shelters is waiting just for you, ready to fill that spot in your heart, as well as your home.
+When considering adopting, always check your local shelters.
+There’s a plethora of dogs in need, and you might discover that a pup from one of these breeds most commonly found in shelters is waiting just for you.
+They're ready to fill that spot in your heart and home.
+Moreover, each of these breeds, despite their past, has the potential to become the best rescue dogs with the right care and attention.